Daigo (musician)

-His best known acting role was as Yukichi Oishi in Love Shuffle.
+He is known for portraying Yukichi Oishi in the television series Love Shuffle.

-Personal life
+Biography

-1978–2001: Early Life
+1978–2001: early life

-Daigo was born April 8, 1978, in Nakano, Tokyo.
-He lived in Ichikawa, Chiba from age 3 to the summer of third grade.
-He moved back to Tokyo after his grandfather, Noboru Takeshita became the Prime minister of Japan.
+Daigo was born on April 8, 1978, in Nakano, Tokyo.
+He lived in Ichikawa, Chiba from the age of three until the summer of his third grade of elementary school.
+He moved back to Tokyo after his maternal grandfather, Noboru Takeshita, became the prime minister of Japan.
+His older sister is Eiko Naitō, a manga artist known as Eiki Eiki.
 He attended Tamagawa Gakuen.
 He attended Tamagawa University Department of Arts, but dropped out.

-He developed a love of music at a young age when he listened to the Japanese rock band Boøwy and tried to learn the classical guitar, which he immediately quit to self study the electric guitar instead.
+He developed a love of music at a young age when he listened to the Japanese rock band Boøwy and tried to learn the classical guitar, which he immediately quit to learn the electric guitar instead.
 He was also a fan of B'z, a major group under Daigo's current label.
 He formed a cover band for them in high school.
-He began voice training during his third year in high school, and formed the band JZEIL, and performed at his high school festival before graduating.
+He began voice-training during his third year in high school, and formed the band JZEIL, and performed at his high school festival before graduating.
 At that time, various visual bands were active, and blond hair, flashy makeup, and sexy costumes were trademarks.
 JZEIL grew in popularity and was expected to make a professional debut, but that did not occur and the band was dissolved on September 25, 2001.

-2001–2007: DAIGO☆STARDUST
+2001–2007: Daigo Stardust

-After the band disbanded, he started his activity as a solo singer with the name "DAIGO with The space toys" At age 25, with the help of photographer Katou Masonori, he made his debut as DAIGO☆STARDUST on July 21, 2003, deriving the name from David Bowie's Ziggy Stardust persona.
+After the band disbanded, he started his activity as a solo singer with the name "Daigo with the space toys."
+At age 25, with the help of photographer Katou Masonori, he made his debut, styled as "DAIGO☆STARDUST," on July 21, 2003, deriving the name from David Bowie's Ziggy Stardust persona.

 Family

-His maternal grandfather was Noboru Takeshita, the former prime minister of Japan, and his older sister is Eiko Naitō, a manga artist who is best known as Eiki Eiki.

-He married Keiko Kitagawa, who played Sailor Mars in the live-action series Sailor Moon, on January 11, 2016.
+Daigo married actress Keiko Kitagawa, who portrayed Sailor Mars in the live-action series Sailor Moon, on January 11, 2016.
+Their first daughter was born on September 7, 2020.
+On September 25, 2023, Daigo and Kitagawa announced they were expecting a second child.
+Their second child, a son, was born on January 31, 2024.